AdobeDocs/asset-compute.en/help/using/test-custom-application.md

 }
 ```

-See complete list and description of [Asset Compute error reasons](https://github.com/adobe/asset-compute-commons#error-reasons).
+See a complete list and description of [Asset Compute error reasons](https://github.com/adobe/asset-compute-commons#error-reasons).

 ## Debug a custom application {#debug-custom-worker}

 The following steps show how you can debug your custom application using Visual Studio Code.
 It allows for seeing live logs, hit breakpoints and step through code as well as live reloading of local code changes upon every activation.

-Many of these steps are usually automated by `aio` out of the box, see section Debugging the Application in the [Adobe Developer App Builder documentation](https://developer.adobe.com/app-builder/docs/getting_started/first_app).
+The `aio` out-of-the-box automates many of these steps.
+Go to the section Debugging the Application in the [Adobe Developer App Builder documentation](https://developer.adobe.com/app-builder/docs/getting_started/first_app).
 For now, the below steps include a workaround.

 1. Install the latest [wskdebug](https://github.com/apache/openwhisk-wskdebug) from GitHub and the optional [ngrok](https://www.npmjs.com/package/ngrok).